18F/raktabija/README.md

 # Raktabija

+Raktabija is a way to manage the deployment of systems to AWS, and to delete things that shouldn't be there.
+It does this by installing and configuring a CI server in your AWS account, which in turn gets a list of what should be deployed to that account from [Chandika](https://github.com/18F/chandika).

-Raktabija bootstraps a new AWS account with a vpc and autoscaling group containing a host that includes:
+Raktabija can be deployed in two ways.
+If you just want the functionality to delete stuff that shouldn't be there, see the section "Installing Kali Only" below.
+To obtain the full funcationality, Raktabija will bootstrap a new AWS account with a vpc and autoscaling group containing a host that includes:

 * A [gocd](https://www.go.cd/) instance that can run terraform.
 All further changes to the AWS environment can be made through this mechanism.
 * Kali, a script run on a schedule from gocd to delete any AWS resources not included in [Chandika](https://github.com/18F/chandika).
 Currently we only delete EC2 instances but this will be extended to delete other resources over time.
 * A script that configures gocd with a pipeline for each system listed in Chandika for that AWS account.
 Each pipeline pulls from the `deploy` branch of the Git repository listed in Chandika, and runs a bash script called `deploy` on every change to that branch.

 For more on the motivation behind Raktabija, read the blog post [Patterns for managing multi-tenant cloud environments](https://18f.gsa.gov/2016/08/10/patterns-for-managing-multi-tenant-cloud-environments/)

-In future, support will be added to run Chaos Monkey against the AWS account.

 ## Requirements